leafo/lapis/docs/input_validation.md

 > The `lapis.validate.types` module has its `__index` metamethod set to the
 > `types` object of the `tableshape` module.
 This enables access to any
-> tableshape type directly from the Lapis module without having to import both.
+> Tableshape type directly from the Lapis module without having to import both.
 > Any types used in the examples below that are not directly documented are
-> types provided by tableshape (eg. `types.string` is a type provided by
+> types provided by Tableshape (eg. `types.string` is a type provided by
-> tableshape that verifies a value such that `type(value) == "string"`).
+> Tableshape that verifies a value such that `type(value) == "string"`).

 ### `with_params(t, fn)`

 The `with_params` is a helper function for wrapping an action function such that it only runs if fields from $self_ref{"params"} can be validated.
-The validated paramter table is passed as the the first argument to `fn`.
+The validated parameter table is passed as the first argument to `fn`.

 > $self_ref{"params"} is left unchanged.
 This enables the calling of nested
 > functions that use `with_params` to work with other sets of parameters